GoogleCloudPlatform/cloud-opensource-python/best_practices/README.rst

 **3. Version range upper bound should be updated when there is a newer version available as soon as possible.**

-- We allow a 30 day grace period for package owners to migrate to support new major version bump of the dependencies.
+- We allow a 30 day grace period for package owners to support new releases of their dependencies.
+  Only major version releases of 1st party dependencies should require an update.

 **4. Minimize dependencies**